Medigap/Medicare Supplement Plans

 |Foreign travel emergency (up to plan limits)||80%||80%||80%||80%||80%||80%|

-* Plan F and G are also offered as a high-deductible plans by some insurance companies in some states.
-If you choose this option, this means you must pay for Medicare-covered costs (coinsurance, copayments, deductibles) up to the deductible amount of $2,370 in 2021 before your policy pays anything
+* Plans F and G also offer a high-deductible plan in some states.
+If you get the high-deductible option, you must pay for Medicare-covered costs (coinsurance, copayments and deductibles) up to the deductible amount of $2,370 in 2021 before your policy pays anything, and you must also pay a separate deductible ($250 per year) for foreign travel emergency services.

-** For Plans K and L, after you meet your out-of-pocket yearly limit and your yearly Part B deductible ($203 in 2021) the Medigap plan pays for 100% of covered services for the rest of the calendar year.
+** Plans K and L show how much they’ll pay for approved services before you meet your out-of-pocket yearly limit and your Part B deductible ($203 in 2021).
+After you meet these amounts, the plan will pay 100% of your costs for approved services for the rest of the calendar year.

 *** Plan N pays 100% of the Part B coinsurance, except for a copayment of up to $20 for some office visits and up to a $50 copayment for emergency room visits that don’t result in an inpatient admission.